Generative Flows with Invertible Attentions: Related Work

-\parsection{Attention Models} To address the problem of missing global information in convolutional operations, attention mechanisms like \cite{vaswani2017attention,wang2018non,xu2018attngan,zhang2019self,bello2019attention,wang2020attentionnas,dosovitskiy2020image} have emerged as a recent advance to model long-distance interactions.
-In particular, self-attention generally calculates the response at a position in a sequence by attending to all positions within the same sequence, which allows for long-range interactions without increasing the number of parameters.
-For example, \cite{parkbam2018bam,woo2018cbam,wang2020attentionnas} introduce map-based attention to improve the performance of convolutional networks on image recognition, where spatial attention maps are learned to scale the features given by convolutional layers. \cite{vaswani2017attention} integrates the scaled dot-product attention along with its multi-head versions into an auto-encoder, which has become the de-facto standard for natural language processing tasks. \cite{wang2018non,zhang2019self} exploit non-local blocks that can be viewed as one single dot-product attention to capture long-range dependencies in images and videos for either image generation or video classification.
-More recently, \cite{dosovitskiy2020image} studies that a pure transformer applied directly to sequences of image patches can perform very well on image classification tasks.
-Despite this progress, attention mechanisms have rarely been explored in the context of the flow-based generative models, where each neural operation is constrained to preserve tractability of the inverse and Jacobian determinant computation.
+\parsection{Attention Models} To address the problem of missing global information in convolutional operations, attention mechanisms have emerged.
+They can better model deep network layer interactions \cite{vaswani2017attention,wang2018non,xu2018attngan,zhang2019self,bello2019attention,wang2020attentionnas,dosovitskiy2020image,liu2021swin}.
+In particular, self-attention calculates the response at a position in a sequence by attending to all positions within the same sequence allowing for long-range interactions without an increase in the number of parameters.
+For instance, \cite{parkbam2018bam, woo2018cbam, wang2020attentionnas} introduce map-based attention to improve the performance of convolutional networks on image recognition, where spatial attention maps are learned to scale the features given by convolutional layers. \cite{vaswani2017attention} integrates the scaled dot-product attention with its multi-head versions to construct the state-of-the-art attention (i.e., \emph{transformer}), which has become a de-facto standard for natural language processing tasks. \cite{dosovitskiy2020image,liu2021swin} achieve the state-of-the-art in a broad range of vision tasks by further applying the vanilla transformer to sequences of image patches. \cite{chen2018attention,ma2018gan,zhang2019self,cheng2020sequential,jiang2021transgan,hudson2021generative} exploit conventional attentions or transformer-based attentions in the context of other generative models like GANs to capture long-range dependencies for better image generation.
+Despite such remarkable progress, attention models have rarely been explored for flow-based generative models, where each neural operation is constrained to preserve tractability of the inverse and Jacobian determinant computation.
+To fill the gap, our proposed invertible attentions provide valuable solutions that enable such regular attentions, e.g, \emph{map-based attention} and \emph{transformer-based attention}, to work well in the context of generative flows.